 Many early-stage companies build their GTM systems in an ad-hoc manner, solving immediate problems without considering the long-term implications.
 This often leads to a brittle, overly complex tech stack that is difficult to manage and impossible to scale.
 A core principle of GTM Engineering is to design for scale from the very beginning.

 Research from McKinsey confirms the cost of this sprawl: ‘companies that rationalize and integrate their sales technology stack see 1.5x higher revenue growth than peers running fragmented tooling.’
-The lesson for delverise clients is clear — designing for scale isn’t a tech preference, it’s a growth lever.
+The lesson for Delverise clients is clear — designing for scale isn’t a tech preference, it’s a growth lever.

 Scalable design prioritizes simplicity, flexibility, and a single source of truth.
 It involves choosing tools that can grow with the business, building integrations that are robust and well-documented, and establishing a data model that can accommodate future needs.
 It’s the difference between a system that requires constant manual intervention and one that runs smoothly and efficiently, even as the business grows exponentially.